S K Y L I N E | Prevention through Design

 SAH Virtual Roundtable: A Conversation with Itohan Osayimwese

 PITTSBURGH (ZOOM)—Late last month, the Society of Architectural Historians (SAH) held its annual conference in Pittsburgh.
 While the event concluded on May 1, the SAH sponsored a series of virtual discussions through the end of the month.
-The last of these saw keynote speaker ITOHAN OSAYIMWESE, an associate professor at Brown University, in conversation with ANTONIO PACHECO, a doctoral candidate at MIT, about the politics of cataloguing, exhibiting, and repatriating colonial plunder.
+The last of these saw keynote speaker ITOHAN OSAYIMWESE, an associate professor at Brown University, in conversation with ANTONIO PACHECO, a doctoral student at MIT, about the politics of cataloguing, exhibiting, and repatriating colonial plunder.
 Osayimwese has researched the ramifications of returning the Benin Bronzes, as well as other dismembered architectures, to their place of origin (present-day Nigeria, in the case of the Bronzes).
 She likened her methodology to the “exquisite corpse” model, in which a drawing done by many hands can yield surprising, even insightful results.
 Likewise, a researcher returning to well-trodden archives may seize on overlooked details, prompting new, perhaps serendipitous, lines of inquiry.

 The talk had been organized for grad students, yet the questions all came from seasoned practitioners thirsty for insight.
 Specifically, they wanted to know about the repercussions of repatriation initiatives launched by institutions such as the British Museum and the Metropolitan Museum of Art.
 Just days earlier, the U.K. announced that it would begin exploring the potential restitution of the Elgin Marbles to Greece.
 Osayimwese is a historian, not a psychic, and she wondered along with the audience as to what might have motivated the announcement.
 After all, provenance research takes years, she said.
 Why tease this major development when that work has yet to begin?
 A cynical answer: the benevolent return of stolen artifacts may operate in place of human rights discussions that align with their paths.